bayramakdeniz/Finemap-MiXeR/README.md

  If you do not have MATLAB licence, you can still run Finemap-MiXeR using Matlab Runtime and Singularity Container.
 Our method has been compiled using Matlab 2018B compiler  and  we can run this compiled application using Matlab Runtime that is hosted in a singularity container.
 All this process has already done and if you follow the following steps you can run Finemap-MiXeR without using MATLAB.
+Assuming that singularity container is available on your machine, you can also follow the steps below to run the analysis

-## Step 1 Download ``matlabruntime.sif``,  container from [here](https://drive.google.com/file/d/1tJ14nauquF_GZg10gOB1Mj2EIsXXYbLC/view?usp=drive_link)
+## Step 1
+Download ``matlabruntime.sif``,  container from [here](https://drive.google.com/file/d/1tJ14nauquF_GZg10gOB1Mj2EIsXXYbLC/view?usp=drive_link)

 ## Step 2.
-Download the compiled application of our analysis from here [here](https://drive.google.com/file/d/1CCLCR2FJX-feHxo9uHHz-6YDpecVGSCJ/view?usp=sharing) and unzip it.
-This folder will be our working directory
+Download the compiled application of our analysis from here [here](https://drive.google.com/file/d/1SoLpSclxm5NsGSEz2nWfN0CawuicWid7/view?usp=sharing).

+## Step 3.
+Prepare z scores as a vector in .mat format (glmt.mat) and A matrix (a.mat)

+## Step 4

+Move container, application and corresponding input (.mat) files in the same directory, you can run the analysis as

-## Step 4 Run the container as  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/hapgenruntime 'chr21' `
+Run the container as  `singularity exec -B $PWD:/execute  matlabruntime.sif /execute/hapgenruntime 'a.mat' 'glmt.mat' `

+Then the output is created as "ResultsFinemapMixer.mat" and it includes the probability of being causal (probs.mat), effect size of each SNP (effect_size.mat) and its variance (variance_effect.mat)